 Arts Together is the only non-profit in the City of Raleigh with a year-round arts education program that encompasses visual art, dance, drama and music in a multi-arts format for ages three through adults.
 Arts Together was established in 1983, and for over 30 years has provided quality arts education to students from three years-old through adults.
 Arts Together cultivates creativity and provides a nurturing environment for the people of the Triangle to learn and grow.
 Arts Together has been honored to receive the City of Raleigh Medal of Arts Award in 1989 and again in 2014.
 Learn more about Arts Together through our City of Raleigh Medal of Arts Video:

-Arts Together does not discriminate on the basis of race, gender identity or expression, sexual orientation, national and ethnic origin, or religion in administration of its educational policies, admissions, financial assistance programs, or other school administered programs.
+Arts Together does not discriminate on the basis of race, color, religion, gender identity or expression, sex, sexual orientation, national or ethnic origin, age, marital status, disability, military or veteran status, or any other characteristic protected by law in administration of its educational policies, admissions, financial assistance programs, hiring or other school administered programs.

 Arts Together is part of a Learning Community of eleven arts organizations that collaborate to advocate for and improve access to the arts for people with disabilities.
 This collective is funded in part by the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County.